-- (1) To advise, when called upon, with the General Superintendent. - (2) To authorize, by two-thirds vote, special meetings of the General Board [Sections 125, ¶1, (4); 144, ¶1, (1)]. - (3) To fix or change the boundaries of districts [Sections 90, 94].
-The exception to this shall be the case of an existing district which desires a boundary change involving the taking of territory from another established district [Section 113]. - (4) To have the authority to reprove or remove a district superintendent, or to request the district to place another in his stead. - (5) To approve proposed articles of incorporation of districts being incorporated [Section 95]. - ¶2.
-The Executive Council shall be and constitute, and shall have and exercise the powers and authority formerly vested in: the Department of Foreign Missions, Department of Home Missions, Department of Publications, Department of Education, and Department of Sunday Schools and Youth Work.
+- To advise, when called upon, with the general superintendents. - (2) To authorize, by two-thirds vote, special meetings of the General Board [Sections 128, ¶10; 144, ¶1, (1)]. - (3) To fix or change the boundaries of districts [Sections 90, 94].
+The exception to this shall be the case of an existing district which desires a boundary change involving the taking of territory from another established district [Section 113]. - (4) To have the authority to reprove or remove a district superintendent, or to request the district to place another in his stead. - (5) The Executive Council by a majority vote may request a general superintendent to make one or more nominations for district superintendent to a district conference. - (6) To approve proposed articles of incorporation of districts being incorporated [Section 95].

+¶2.
+The Executive Council shall be and constitute, and shall have and exercise the powers and authority formerly vested in: the Department of Foreign Missions, Department of Home Missions, Department of Publications, Department of Education, and Department of Sunday Schools and Youth.